Chandita Mukherjee

-Chandita Mukherjee (1952 – 18 April 2023) was an Indian documentary filmmaker, science communicator and activist.
+Chandita Mukherjee (20 April 1952 – 18 April 2023) was an Indian documentary filmmaker, science communicator and activist.
 She was the recipient of two National Film Awards.
 She conceived and directed the TV series Bharat Ki Chhap on the history of science and technology in India.
 She was the executive director of Comet Media Foundation.

 Early life and education

-Chandita Mukherjee was born in 1952.
-As a teenager, she moved to Delhi, and studied sociology at Miranda House, University of Delhi.
+Chandita Mukherjee was born on 20 April 1952.
+As a child she lived in many cities in India and other countries.
+She completed her schooling in New York.
+She then moved to Delhi, and studied sociology at Miranda House, University of Delhi.
 After graduation, she enrolled for a film direction course at Film and Television Institute of India (FTII).
 She was among the first women graduates of FTII's direction course.
 She braved family opposition and worked her way through the course, supporting herself by doing a number of odd jobs.